HongPhuMagic/ML-Project-3-Exoplanets/README.md

 #### Conclusion

+Under normal circumstances I would only report one model, whether it be an ensemble of models or one classification model but I was curious on what my best two models would predict and how differnet they were when it comes to predicting unseen candidate data.

 After extracting 2418 candidates, I used my best two models to classify them.
 * SVC predicted there would be 994 potential earth-sized and smaller exoplanets within the habitable zone
 * Random Forest predicted there would be 829 potential earth-sized and smaller exoplanets within the habitable zone